datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 Let's retake the heights of your family and yourself.
 Suppose you've also asked for everybody's weight.
 It's not very polite, but everything for science, right?
 You end up with two lists, `height`, and `weight`.
 The first person is 1.73 meters tall and weighs 65.4 kilograms.

-If you now want to calculate the Body Mass Index for each family, you'd hope that this call can work, making the calculations element-wise.
+If you now want to calculate the Body Mass Index for each family member, you'd hope that this call can work, making the calculations element-wise.

 Unfortunately, Python throws an error, because it has no idea how to do calculations with lists.
 You could solve this by going through each list element one after the other, and calculating the BMI for each person separately, but this is terribly inefficient and tiresome to write.